10 Steps Of A Personal Injury Case

 Once we have confirmed that all of your questions have been answered, you will be able to sign a contract with Allbee Law Firm.
 The contract allows us to start gathering information on your behalf, set up your claim for your, and start building your case.

 One important part of the personal injury contract is the payment arrangement.
 Many lawyers charge hundreds of dollars per hour to work on legal matters.
 But you didn’t cause the car accident, right?
 So why should you have to pay for an attorney out of your pocket?
 Well, the good news is that you won’t.
 At Allbee Law Firm, we won’t charge hourly fees to help you.
 Our compensation for helping you comes in the form of a contingency fee, which means that we receive a portion of the amount that we are able to help you collect.
-Contingency fees make it possible for every injured person to be able to hire an experienced car accident attorney regardless of their financial situation.
+Contingency fees make it possible for every injured person to hire an experienced car accident attorney regardless of their financial situation.
 Contingency fees also motivate us to fight for the maximum amount of compensation.
-Keep in mind, that Allbee Law Firm will only receive compensation if you receive compensation.
+Keep in mind that Allbee Law Firm will only receive compensation if you receive compensation.

 A car accident contract will also include information that provides clarity for everyone involved.
 For example, the contract will specify that we are representing you for a car accident and not for a divorce, traffic ticket, or other legal matter.
 The contract also includes our promise to diligently represent you, advance any expenses associated with the case, and communicate all settlement offers to you.